raspberrypi/documentation/remote-access/vnc/mac.md

 For Mac OS you will not need any extra software.
 Just select ``Go -> Connect to server ...`` (&#8984; K) from the Finder menu, enter ``vnc://raspberrypi.local:1`` as the Server Address and click ``Connect``.
 Here ``:1`` must correspond to the display on which you started the VNC server on your Pi.
 If there is a problem, try replacing ``raspberrypi.local`` with the IP address of your Pi.

+If your Mac uses OSX 10.8 Mountain Lion or above, your Mac will respond to above with an error asking you to correctly enable 'desktop sharing' (Apple's name for VNC).
+This is because Apple has stepped up security for the VNC connections in 2012.
+Now you must always specify an existing user, and use the correct port.
+Try this:

+``vnc://pi@raspberrypi.local:5901``

+Here ``pi@`` must correspond to a valid user name (e.g. the default user pi) followed by the '@' sign.
+Then,  ``:5901`` corresponds to port 5900 plus the display number (remember ``:1`` when you started vncserver?
+Add that number).

+Apple's integrated vnc server will respond with a password challenge, and then offer one of the nicest vnc integration for the raspi around.

 Alternatively, you can use a program called RealVNC which is known to work with the Raspberry Pi VNC server; it can be downloaded from [realvnc.com](http://www.realvnc.com/download/vnc/latest).

 Download the package file and open it.
 During the setup you'll be offered a choice of installation type.
 You only need the VNC viewer on your Mac, not the server, so select Custom and then *uncheck* VNC Server (see below).